Swampen/Portfolio_exam_2_Cloud_Spring_2019/Rapport.md

-This scripts pulls down the latest version of the git repo from ur preferd service, then itterate over X numbers of web servers and pushes the newly updated gitrepo folder from the master web server.
-This is done by using rsync and is done for every webserver except the master web server its excecuted on.
+This scripts pulls down the latest version of the git repo from our preferred service, then iterate over X numbers of web servers and pushes the newly updated Git repo folder from the master web server.
+This is done by using rsync and is done for every webserver except the master web server its executed on.